Probing Short Gravity using Temporal Lensing: Setup

-The proposed setup primarily consists of a particle performing uniform circular motion and a T-CUP system which monitors the dynamics of the particle.
-A particle of mass $m$ performs circular motion about the particle of mass $M$ $(M>>m)$ because of gravitational force.
-If there are deviations from Newtonian gravity, there will either be a shift in the time period of oscillation or the amplitude of oscillation.
-We propose the setup depicted in Fig.\ref{fig1} to measure these deviations.
-In Fig.\ref{fig1}, the upper half of the setup is completely identical to the lower half in terms of design and function.
+In Fig. \ref{fig1}, the upper half of the setup is completely identical to the lower half in terms of design and function.
 We use two such detection setups to accurately detect the time period and amplitude of the oscillation, furthermore, using two such detectors can help identify any directional systematic errors.
 The two pairs of lasers ($1$ and $2$) and ($3$ and $4$) emit laser beams in the opposite direction such that these beams are tangential to the circular path followed by the particle.
 When the particle is not at $C$, laser beam ($1$) transmits through beam splitter $A$ with half the intensity (the other half is reflected, which is unimportant for this setup), beam ($1$) then travels to beam splitter $B$ through point $C$.
 At $B$, half of the beam is reflected (transmitted part is unimportant) towards a mirror which redirects the optical signal into the T-CUP.
 Similarly, beam ($2$) transmits through $B$ and reflects through $A$, again hitting the T-CUP system in the end.
 Now, when the particle is at $C$, beam ($1$) transmits through $A$ and gets obstructed at $C$, similarly beam ($2$) transmits through $B$ and gets obstructed at $C$, thus no beam enters T-CUP.
 This is how a signal is registered.
 Once the signal is recorded into the data acquisition unit (DAU), the data is sent to the data processing unit (DPU).
 The DAU consists of a beam splitter, CCD (charge-coupled device) camera, Streak camera and a DMD (digital micromirror device).
 These perform the function of spatiotemporal integration and image encoding onto the DMD.
 This encoded image is then sent to the DPU for reconstruction using a compressed sensing algorithm.
 Once the images are constructed, time delay adjustments are made to account for the time difference between the events, i.e. particle at $C$ and signal recorded on T-CUP.
 Finally, computation of time period, amplitude and other parameters is done over many oscillation cycles to characterize the nature of gravitational force acting on the particle.
 Fig. \ref{fig2} gives a block representation of the complete data acquisition and processing procedure.